MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-link-layer-capabilities-init-no-physical-address.md

 ----------

 *LinkLayerCapabilities* [out]
-A pointer to the driver-allocated [NET_ADAPTER_LINK_LAYER_CAPABILITIES](net-adapter-link-layer-capabilities.md) structure that describes the MAC capabilities of the adapter.
+A pointer to the driver-allocated [NET_ADAPTER_LINK_LAYER_CAPABILITIES](net-adapter-link-layer-capabilities.md) structure that describes the link layer capabilities of the adapter.

 *SupportedPacketFilters* [in]
 An enumeration of type [NET_PACKET_FILTER_TYPES_FLAGS](net-packet-filter-types-flags.md) that specifying packet filters the adapter supports.